 2. Standin’ On the Corner Park – Winslow

-Don’t let the sound of your own wheels drive you crazy.
-We are among the estimated 100,000 people who will visit this same spot over the next 12 months, drawn by nostalgia to a town whose best days ended decades ago.
+Don’t let the sound of your wheels drive you crazy.
+We are among the estimated 100,000 people who will visit this same spot over the next 12 months, drawn by nostalgia for a town whose best days ended decades ago.
 Standin’ On The Corner Park in Winslow, Arizona on Route 66—a destination made famous by The Eagles.

 3. Grand Canyon National Park – Near Flagstaff

 Did you know?
-Despite being the most famous, the Grand Canyon is not actually the world’s deepest canyon.
+Despite being the most famous, the Grand Canyon is not the world’s deepest canyon.
 That award goes to Cotahuasi Canyon in Peru.
-Not surprisingly, the Grand Canyon is by far most travelers favorite stop along Route 66
+Not surprisingly, the Grand Canyon is by far most travelers’ favorite stop along Route 66

 4. Seligman Strip – Seligman

-Seligman is basically a one-street town with a ton of Route 66 character.
+Seligman is a one-street town with a ton of Route 66 character.
 It may be small but it packs some of the best “66” photo opportunities in Arizona.
 The town is known for being the first stop heading west along the longest stretch of uninterrupted Route 66 pavement.